 It’s enough time to identify the shop with the best products and the shortcuts to get to your favorite coffee shop.

 The feeling of knowing that you are at one with the city.
 You’re no longer a tourist, but you’re not a local exactly.

 You make plans to learn more about it at a slower pace and engage in different community activities, and yet you still marvel at the beauty of the place you get to call home for a short yet longer stay.

 This is slow travel.
 It’s authentic, immersive, and deep.

 But where did this originate?
 And why is it being brought up by many travelers, especially with the rise of digital nomads?

 Sources online say that this movement started back in Piedmont, Italy.
-The reason was a protest against the first McDonalds opening in Rome, Italy in the 80’s.
-Through this action, the term slow food was coined, and it has now extended onto slow travel.
+The reason was a protest against the first Mcdonald’s opening in Rome, Italy in the 80s.

 Reasons why people are going the slow travel route: